Shivamprep/RemoteRepo/README.md

 # RemoteRepo
-This is the new Repoasitory.
+This is the new Repository.